smcasillas1/Capstone/README.md

 ## Prepare Data Sets

-  - In this step I will need to determine what data is needed, identify where this data is located, and decide how I will safeguard source files and maintain the integrity within the data.
+  - In this step I will need to determine what data is needed, identify where this data is located, and decide how I will maintain the data integrity.
 At which I've decided to use crime data provided by the criminal justice department listed below.
 Also, I will search the internet for a listing of Ohio's Cities and respective Counties.
       1. Ohio's Office of Criminal Justice Services Website for Crime Data Files: <https://dpsoibrspext.azurewebsites.net/?handler=Search>
           - OIBRS_Crime_Data_2020
           - OIBRS_Crime_Data_2021
           - OIBRS_Crime_Data_2022
       2. Ohio's County number and County Names: <https://www.whereig.com/usa/states/ohio/counties>
       3. Ohio's City and County Mapping Source: <https://www.whereig.com/usa/zipcodes/ohio.html>

+- In order to maintain the integrity of my data, I will do some data cleaning in Excel (using Power Query) and Python.
+Although it's not efficient to clean data in two different programs, I want to be able to showcase my level of understanding of both programs and how it can be utilize to complete this step within the Data Analysis process.
+Power Query has a feature which records the actions taken on one's dataset and Python's code is reproducible by anyone with the same level of coding experience or more.

 ## Process Data